 But with the right teammates, they'll shine, with a sound that's detailed and enthusiastic, and vocals that are full of expression.
 Spaciousness isn't an issue, and neither are scale and dynamics.
 And for all this, they're just flat out fun to listen to.
 A great pair of floorstanders.

 These might be considered a little basic in terms of what they do and how you set them up, but you won't hear any complaints from us; simplicity is no bad thing, especially when the results are as good as this.

 There's no wireless connectivity, just RCA or balanced XLR inputs for connecting your source components.
 But they do feature adjustable controls for bass and treble, so you can fine-tune the sound to suit your room.
 Power comes from a dedicated 50W class A/B power amplifier module for each drive unit.

 You're also spoilt when it comes to placement – the speakers have a switch that optimises their performance depending on where you put them, be it close to a wall, in a corner or out in open space.
 So you shouldn't have to rearrange your furniture around these.

 Read the full review: Dynaudio XEO 10

 Built for the recording studio, these pro-grade speakers are ideal for home use too, thanks to some clever cost-saving measures employed by PMC.
 They are two-way active speakers with two Class D power amplifiers inside each nicely made cabinet.
 A 65W module drives the tweeter while the bass has a meatier 100W to work with.
 Connectivity is limited to a single balanced XLR analogue input and mains power - nothing wireless here.

 Bed them in, and you could be forgiven for thinking you've been transported to the BBC's Maida Vale Studios where PMC's pricier speakers reside.

 The sound is incredibly detailed, and tonality is spot-on.
 They even manage to control the bass when placed close to a wall, which is no mean feat.
 For a pro set-up without the price tag – though admittedly, with some of the bulk – look no further.
+An instant guest impresser.